 The government’s legal ability to allow and control speech in public places has been established through cases involving everything from public parks and public meetings, to license plates, adopt-a-highway signs, advertisements on buses, and even charitable donation programs.
 Government may choose to limit expressive activity in order to avoid offensive and controversial communication, or to preserve the use of forums the government creates for specific purposes.

 The extent of governmental control over expressive activity depends on the type of place (or “forum”) in which the activity takes place.
-An earlier post describes the forum analysis courts have applied.
+This post describes the forum analysis courts have applied.
 A very few places, like public parks and streets, are considered by long history and tradition to be open for expressive activity, and are subject only to content neutral, time, place, and manner restrictions by government.
 In other places, it is up to the government to decide whether to allow expressive activity, and if so, what types and subject to what limitations.
 The government can create or “designate” a forum for expressive activity, and limit the categories, as well as the time, place and manner of the speech allowed.
 Governmental restrictions based on the speaker’s point of view are the most disfavored under this analysis, regardless of the type of forum.
 So while categories of content can be restricted, government can’t censor a particular point of view about a matter within the category of speech that is allowed.

 Forum Analysis Applied to Public Meetings and Websites

 This analysis has been applied to public meetings, which are generally considered to be designated or limited public forums.
 This means that the government may restrict the topics that may be discussed at a public meeting, and may control things like the number of speakers and for how long and on what topics they may speak.
 But the prohibition on viewpoint discrimination means that the government can’t cut off a speaker who is addressing one of the allowed topics simply because her comments are controversial or critical of the government.
-A School of Government Bulletin summarizes the law on comment at public meetings for North Carolina local governments.

 The forum analysis has also been used to analyze restrictions on links to government websites.
 For example, in Putnam Pit, Inc. v.
 City of Cookeville, Tenn., 221 F.3d 834, 841 (6th Cir.2000) the city included on its website links to various community organizations and media outlets, but refused to link to the Putnam Pit, a web publication that is critical of the city and its officials.
 The court held that the city’s website was a nonpublic forum, meaning that the city had not created it as a venue for public discourse, but instead had included links in order to promote the city’s economic welfare, commerce, and tourism.
 The plaintiff argued that the exclusion of his site amounted to viewpoint discrimination, and the court sent the case back to a jury on that question.
 Again, even in a nonpublic forum viewpoint discrimination is prohibited.
 A jury ultimately concluded that the Putnam Pit was not consistent with the category of speech for which the website was created because it did not promote tourism and economic development in the city.
 See, Putnam Pit, Inc. v.
 City of Cookeville, Tenn., 76 Fed.Appx.
 607, 2003 WL 22000304 (C.A.6 Tenn).